 There are also people who love it for its creaminess and high protein content among other aspects.

 However, this article for the people who have never tasted cottage cheese and have yet to develop an opinion about it.
 Below, will give you an idea of its taste so you can decide if it is something you may wish to try.

 The taste and texture of cottage cheese varies based on brand and/or product.
 There are large curd and small curd cottage cheese products.
 Additionally, products vary on milkfat (1%, 2%, 4%, fat free, etc.).
 Cottage cheese with the highest milkfat (4%) in the U.S. will taste the creamiest and is likely tolerated or enjoyed by most people in terms of taste.

 In general, cottage cheese has a pronounced milky or creamy taste with a noticeable salty aspect to it.
-The curds are the prominent feature because they are numerous.
-Even after several chews you can still the feel curds within the mouth.
-This is even true with small curd cottage cheese, although the curds are a lot less evident.
+The curds are the most notable feature because they are numerous.
+Even after several chews you can still the feel curds in your mouth.
+This is even true with small curd cottage cheese, although the curds are a lot less pronounced.
 Lower fat varieties like fat free or 1% will typically be less creamy and have a slight sour bite to them.

 As you browse the internet, you’ll find various descriptions of the taste of cottage cheese.
 Some compare it to a tangy variation of milky mozzarella cheese.
 A Reddit user commented that it draw parallels to queso blanco with an oatmeal-like texture.
 These descriptions offer you a clearer understanding of the distinct flavor profile of cottage cheese.

 Make It Taste Better